StephenBurke/StephenBurke/README.md

 ### Now

-- 🔭 Working on building recommendation systems
+- 🔭 Working on building neat visualizations
-- 🌱 Learning more about github
+- 🌱 Learning more about Docker
 - 👯 Looking to collaborate on python projects

 ### Biography